2016–2017 South Korean protests: December

 On 3 December 2.3 million people hit the streets in a further anti-Park rally, one of the largest in the country's history.
-An estimated 1.6 million people gathered around the main boulevards from the City Hall to Gwanghwamun Square and Gyeongbok Palace.
+An estimated 1.6 million people gathered around the main boulevards from the City Hall to Gwanghwamun Square and the palace Gyeongbokgung.
 Another estimated 200,000 people gathered around the city of Busan and 100,000 in Gwangju.

-On 10 December, following the National Assembly's vote to impeach Park, hundreds of thousands gathered for weekly protests celebrating the move.
+On December 10, following the National Assembly's vote to impeach Park, hundreds of thousands gathered for weekly protests celebrating the move.

-But, on 17 December, pro-Park supporters held their first major demonstrations in Seoul, with organizers claiming an attendance of one million.
+But, on December 17, pro-Park supporters held their first major demonstrations in Seoul, with organizers claiming an attendance of one million.
 They called for the reinstatement of the currently impeached president.

-On 24 December, 550,000 people held the Christmas Santa Rally, calling for the Park's immediate removal.
+On December 24, 550,000 people held the Christmas Santa Rally, calling for the Park's immediate removal.

-On 31 December, South Koreans celebrate New Year's Eve with mass protest.
+On December 31, South Koreans celebrate New Year's Eve with mass protest.
 Over 1 million people take to the street according to Organizer, brought the cumulative number of people who have attended the protests since October to 10 millions, the largest weekly protest in South Korean history.

 2017

 January

 On January 7, hundreds of thousands of protestors returned to the streets of Seoul demanding impeached President's immediate removal and the salvaging of a sunken ferry which left more than 300 dead.
 At 7 pm (10:00 GMT) hundreds of yellow balloons were released and the protestors blew out the candles they were carrying as a symbolic gesture asking that Park clarify the mystery surrounding her seven-hour absence at the time of the ferry sinking.

-On 21 January, South Koreans took to the streets Saturday to demand the arrest of the Samsung scion whose arrest warrant was rejected by a court last week, in the 13th candlelit protest calling for President Park Geun-hye to resign.
+On January 21, South Koreans took to the streets Saturday to demand the arrest of the Samsung scion whose arrest warrant was rejected by a court last week, in the 13th candlelit protest calling for President Park Geun-hye to resign.
 Braving snow and cold, hundreds of thousands of protesters also demanded the Constitutional Court expedite review of Park's impeachment.